EllaBrands/stanDev/How-to-Write-Doxygen-Doc-Comments.md

 * There is a space separating the parameters/return/throw statements, with template parameters first, arguments next in the order they appear in the function, followed by the return (if any) and exceptions (if any).

+* Start new paragraphs with `<p>` as it will make sure the HTML does the right thing.

 #### What to Document

 * The first sentence, which will be used for a summary in the higher level docs, should be a concise but precise one-sentence statement of what the function returns and what its side effects are if any, based on what the arguments are.